What are indices?

 |Learn more||Learn more|

-Cash indices are favoured by traders with a short-term outlook – such as day traders – because they have tighter spreads than index futures.
+Cash indices, also known as spot, are favoured by traders with a short-term outlook – such as day traders – because they have tighter spreads than index futures.
 Cash indices are traded at the spot price – which is the current price of the underlying market.

 Many traders will close their cash indices positions at the end of the trading day and open new positions the following morning to avoid paying overnight funding charges.